-We are delighted to host a workshop at the next triennial congress of the Nordic Political Science Association (NoPSA) which takes place in Iceland, Reykjavik, 11-14 August 2020.
+We are delighted to host a workshop at the next triennial congress of the Nordic Political Science Association (NoPSA) in Iceland, Reykjavik.
+The conference was originally scheduled for 2020 and has been postponed to 2021 due to the COVID-19 pandemic.

 State and non-state climate action in the politics of transformation toward a low-carbon society